 And if you're a building owner or operator, a theme arises here that we'll go over regularly within this article: Liability.
 Even if your vehicle itself isn't involved whatsoever in an accident that takes place on your lot due to poor lighting, there's a chance your business could be sued and held liable for damages or injuries sustained during these incidents.

-Another behavior that’s much more common in the dark: Crime of various types.
-Criminals don’t want to be seen or identified easily, whether they’re considering burglarizing vehicles, attempting to rob people leaving the building or even trying to vandalize or burglarize the building itself.
-There are a mixture of both personal damage risks and liability concerns at play for building owners here, especially if it can be shown later on that there was not adequate lighting in the parking lot to help identify the culprits.
+Another behavior that's much more common in the dark: Crime of various types.
+Criminals don't want to be seen or identified easily, whether they're considering burglarizing vehicles, attempting to rob people leaving the building, or even trying to vandalize or burglarize the building itself.
+There is a mixture of both personal damage risks and liability concerns at play for building owners here, especially if it can be shown later on that there was no adequate lighting in the parking lot to help identify the culprits.